extortiun/cis106/notes/notes1/notes1.md

 ## What is Linux?
 ### Definition:
 Linux is a Unix-like Operating System popular in academic and business environments.
 Linux consists of a kernel, libraries and utilities that make up the entire operating system.
-Linux is available in many distributions
+Linux is available in many distributions.
 ### Several Characteristics of Linux:
 - Open source software
 - Linux is available free of charge.